-Consistent - The proposed change will not create or increase traffic congestion from what is currently permitted.
+Consistent - The proposed ordinance will not create or increase traffic congestion from what is currently permitted, as the maximum allowable intensity (FAR) in the applicable zoning districts is not being modified by this ordinance.

 9. Whether the proposed change will seriously reduce light and air to adjacent areas.